A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: Introduction

-The purpose of the present article is to propose a random incompressible field that evolves according to a causal dynamics consistent with the temporal structure of turbulence, which has been repeatedly observed, mostly in DNSs \citep{KanIsh99,CheRou05,FavGod10,CanRos17,GorBal21}.
-It is more difficult to observe this phenomenon experimental measurements because it requires the absence of a mean flow, which is present in wind tunnels and jets.
+The purpose of the present article is to propose a random incompressible field that evolves according to a {stochastic evolution} consistent with the temporal structure of turbulence, which has been repeatedly observed, mostly in DNSs \citep{KanIsh99,CheRou05,FavGod10,CanRos17,GorBal21}.
+It is more difficult to observe this {evolution} in experimental measurements because it requires the absence of a mean flow, which is present in wind tunnels and jets.
 However, \cite{GorFal22} have conducted measurements of the temporal evolution of a flow stirred by magnetic particles able to generate turbulence without a mean flow, and temporal statistics were found to be similar to those observed in aforementioned numerical simulations.
 The temporal spectrum, defined as the variance of the temporal Fourier modes at a given frequency $\omega$, behaves in a universal fashion as a power-law ``$\omega^{-5/3}$'', with thus a similar exponent as observed on the spatial spectrum.
 Although understood and predicted by \cite{Ten75}, this power-law decay can be seen as counterintuitive and differs drastically from similarity arguments which would predict a much faster decrease, i.e. with a $-2$ power-law exponent, as has been observed in the Lagrangian framework, i.e. following fluid particles along their trajectory \citep{Yeu02,TosBod09,PinSaw12}.
 Temporal regularity of the velocity field is imposed by this power-law, which is thus the same as the spatial one, and turns out to have important consequences.
 In fact, the characteristic velocity of eddies of a given size is independent of that scale and turns out to be the one at large scale: this is the so-called \textit{sweeping effect}.
-From a statistical viewpoint, both this power-law decay of the temporal PSD and the scale-independent characteristic velocity of eddies can be included in the model by setting a decorrelation time scale $T_\bk$ of Fourier modes proportional to the inverse wave-vector amplitude and whose multiplicative constant is inversely proportional to the velocity standard deviation allowing a consistent physical picture and proper dimension.
-This time scale dependent on $k$ is at the core of the random picture of \cite{ChaGaw03}.